hindutva/hindutva.github.io/main/books/vivekAnanda/volume_3/lectures_from_colombo_to_almora/142_the_vedanta_in_all_its_phases.md

 eternally separate from the universe, and everything is eternally subordinate to the Ruler of the universe.
-There are sects too who also believe that out of Himself God has evolved this universe, and individuals in the long run attain to Nirvâna to give up the finite and become the Infinite.
+There are sects too who also believe that out of Himself God has evolved this universe, and individuals in the long run attain to Nirvāna to give up the finite and become the Infinite.
 But these sects have disappeared.
 The one sect of Advaitists that you see in modern India is composed of the followers of Shankara.
-According to Shankara, God is both the material and the efficient cause through Mâyâ, but not in reality.
+According to Shankara, God is both the material and the efficient cause through Māyā, but not in reality.
 God has not become this universe; but the universe is not, and God is.
 This is one of the highest points to understand of Advaita Vedanta, this idea of Maya.
 I am afraid I have no time to discuss this one most difficult point in our